July 2025

 Article Summary

+When children struggle at school, it can cause them to act out, avoid school altogether and can negatively impact their mental health.
 If last year was difficult for your child, these ideas may help you prepare them for a better year:

 • As soon as you can, start talking about the upcoming year.
-Ask your child what worked well last year and what was challenging using the conversation starters you can download below.
+Ask your child what worked well last year and what was challenging, using the conversation starters you can download below.

-• If your child needs extra help, look for a tutor or academic specialist.
+• If your child needs extra help, look for a tutor or an academic specialist.
 See if your public library or students in high school clubs and organizations offer free tutoring.
 Your school counselor may be able to point you toward resources.

 • Contact your child’s new teacher before school begins, and stay in touch.
 Let them know what your child struggled with last year and what might help them succeed this year.